GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ### Data to Process

 Since you are going to be saving more columns of data back to the data source, you simply need to add these columns to the @DataToProcess table.
-Be sure to match the Data Type of the table you will be saving the data to:
+Be sure to match the data type of the table you will be saving the data to:

 ![](/images/L-Dev-AdvancedDataSave/SPDataToProcess.png)
 <br>